foxdonut/meiosis-guide/counter_example_with_jquery.md

 To give you a more concrete idea of Meiosis, let's look at a quick example.
 We'll create a simple counter with buttons to increase and decrease the value.

 You can run this example online [here](http://codepen.io/foxdonut/pen/ezYgNo?editors=1010).
 You will also find it in the [meiosis-examples](https://github.com/foxdonut/meiosis-examples/tree/master/examples/counter) repository.
-The example uses jQuery, but remember that Meiosis also works with React, Snabbdom, Mithril, Vue, and Riot.
+The example uses jQuery, but remember that Meiosis also works with React, Inferno, Snabbdom, Mithril, Vue, and Riot.
 In fact, we'll look at the same example with React in the next section.

 ## Creating a Model and a View